What Is Productivity?

 You are not a machine or a robot who can run on empty.
 You are a human being who needs sleep, nutrition, water, exercise, fresh air, connection with friends and family and other hobbies and interests.
 You are not just an architecture student.
 This is just one thing you do.

-In the past, the number of “all-nighters” students did was worn like a badge of honor.
+In the past, the number of “all-nighters” students did was worn like a badge of honour.
 They arrived at presentations straight from the drawing board or computer unshowered, with no sleep, no time to eat and living off coffee.
 This mentality still exists in some architecture schools and even in some practices.

 However, while the odd all-nighter for a deadline maybe once or twice a semester may be achievable if you catch up on sleep, it is unsustainable for the long term.
 While you are young, you may feel okay and even invincible with the sacrifices you made for the best render ever or the most amazing model in the room.
 But eventually, this will catch up with you in the form of physical, mental or emotional unwellness.

-As an architecture and design student it is essential to set up a lifestyle and a routine that includes a good 7-8 hours sleep a night, time to prepare nutritional meals, see your friends and family, earn a living AND study a degree.
+As an architecture and design student it is essential to set up a lifestyle and a routine that includes a good 8 hours sleep a night, time to prepare nutritional meals, see your friends and family, earn a living AND study for a degree.
 You need to plan, prioritise and commit to creating a well-rounded life and looking after yourself.

 If you fall in an exhausted heap, you will not be able to achieve anything!!